Stroke And Oral Health

 What Kinds of Dental Issues Cause Stroke?

 Lips that are dry or cracked should be gently cleaned with water and moisturized with a non-petroleum jelly solution.
 To avoid further dryness of the oral tissues, choose alcohol-free oral products.
 Because of their acidity, lemon glycerin swab sticks cause irritation and erosion and should be avoided.
-The tissues can be kept moistened with simple swab sticks dipped in water or saliva substitutes.
+The tissues can be moistened with simple swab sticks dipped in water or saliva substitutes.

 How to Take Care of Your Oral Health after Stroke?

 Maintaining oral hygiene can be difficult.
-Stroke patients may lack dexterity and caregivers may not be trained in oral hygiene practices.
+Stroke patients may lack dexterity, and caregivers may not be trained in oral hygiene practices.
 Thickening fluids and dietary food additives increase plaque development.
 They are among the dietary modifications used to regulate food consistency.
 Food supplements and advice to eat frequently throughout the day to stay calorie-balanced can raise the risk of dental caries.
 Food debris can pool on the stroke-affected side due to facial palsy and loss of feeling, allowing bacteria to accumulate.
-Impaired swallowing and facial paralysis can lengthen the period that cariogenic food debris is exposed teeth and oral tissues.
+Impaired swallowing and facial paralysis can lengthen the period that cariogenic food debris is exposed to teeth and oral tissues.
 This also increases the risk of tooth decay.

 How to Keep Your Teeth Healthy For Stroke And Oral Health?